 Carrying or storing weapons in a prison, in such a way that they are easily stolen by the escaping prisoners (prison guards being heavily armed makes sense, but not in a way that allows the prisoners to acquire these weapons).

-This isn't simply captured by an evil overlord either.
-Most public places have some simple form of security, like at the mall or a sports arena, and despite the "mall cop" stereotype of this security it's usually on-the-ball.
+This isn't simply about being captured by an Evil Overlord either.
+Most public places have some simple form of security, like at the mall or a sports arena, and despite the "mall cop" stereotype of this security, it's usually on-the-ball.
 Some events like chase scenes count on that sort of general security being totally absent or inept so the story can continue to be exciting.
 The good guy is being chased by the bad guys to have him chased by security, too when it isn't really important to the plot gives viewers a little too much to keep track of.

 The trope name is a pun on the film The Gods Must Be Crazy.